persapiens/Course/HW/HW1-V.md

 # HW1

-This homework will all you to practice with basic virtualization technology and familiarize you with building node CLI programs.
+This homework will guide you to practice with basic virtualization technology and familiarize you with building node CLI programs.

 You will start with a starter code base and modify it to fulfill the homework criteria.